po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Stu_Click-Events/README.md

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

-* What are alternative methods to add event listeners?
+* What are alternate methods to add event listeners?
 Use [Google](https://www.google.com) or another search engine to answer this question.

 ---